apache/beam/examples/java/src/main/java/org/apache/beam/examples/complete/datatokenization/README.md

         - **pubsubTopic**: The Cloud Pub/Sub topic to read from, in the format of ' projects/yourproject/topics/yourtopic'
 - 1 specified output sink out of these:
-    - Google Cloud Storage
+    - File System
-        - **outputGcsDirectory**: GCS directory in bucket to write data to
+        - **outputDirectory**: Directory to write data to
-        - **outputGcsFileFormat**: File format of output files.
+        - **outputFileFormat**: File format of output files.
 Supported formats: JSON, CSV
         - **windowDuration**: The window duration in which data will be written.
 Should be specified only for 'Pub/Sub -> GCS' case.
 Defaults to 30s.